 In Kindergarten?
 You can find out about your kid’s day from your kid when you pick them up.
 Unless your kid throws up on the floor.
 Then you’ll be alerted immediately.

 Basically anytime I want I can send an email to my kids teachers – or even the director of the school – and expect a response.
 I can schedule a quick chat if I have concerns or even just questions.
-I can check in with Cole’s progress or let Evie’s teacher know what we’ve been working on at home so she can help reinforce it.
+I can check in with my son’s progress or let my daughter’s teacher know what we’ve been working on at home so she can help reinforce it.
 Sometimes it can feel like we’re a team, rather than a traditional parent/teacher relationship.

 Which is more like what you get in Kindergarten.
 You’ve got your scheduled events like Back to School Night and Open House and maybe a parent teacher conference or two.
 Outside of these four sanctioned opportunities to get feedback, you may experience a bit of a drought.
 Rest assured that if something were really important, they’d inform you.
 But the simple “Cole is doing great!” may not come as often as you’d like.